 We as parents are the first example of authority to our children.
 A child’s father or mother paints a picture of authority the child will carry throughout his/her lifetime.
 A parent’s challenge is to use their authority to love unconditionally, discipline for the child’s good, impart value, create security, and plant hope in a child’s heart.

 We as parents hold the power to diminish, devalue, humiliate, crush, destabilize and throw a child’s entire world into chaos.
-We have the power to control their outward actions.
-If that is our main goal, we’ve already lost the battle.
-Parents, we have a choice; We may exploit or responsibly use our position to shepherd our child’s heart.
+Yes, we have the power to control our kid’s outward actions.
+But if that is our main goal, we’ve already lost the battle.
+Parents, we have a choice; We may exploit our child or responsibly use our position to shepherd his/her heart.

 Tell me, do you think Becky is justified?
 When your child is defiant, how do you respond?
 Do you have a meltdown and act like an unbridled juvenile?
-Do you grab your child’s tiny arm, tower over him, while screaming in his little face?
+Do you grab your child’s tiny arm, tower over him, and scream in his little face?

 Consider these questions.
 Do you see how this mother reflects the same behavior as her child?
 What effect will bullying and humiliation have on her child?
 Do you think her child will respect her?
 Do you suppose this rant will bring good results?

-As a wise parent, you take a disturbing moment and use it to help the child think about his behavior and the consequences that come from disobedience and defiance.
+As a wise parent, you take a disturbing moment and use it to help the child think about his behavior and the consequences that follow.
 You contribute to shaping his character.